Spain boss opens door for potential Sergio Ramos recall

 The veteran Paris Saint-Germain defender is La Roja's all-time leading appearance maker with 180 caps, while he was part of the 2010 World Cup-winning side as well as the European Championship triumphs in 2008 and 2012.

-Nevertheless, De La Fuente has left the door open for the centre-half ahead of his first match in charge of La Roja against Norway in their Euro 2024 qualifier in March.
+Nevertheless, De La Fuente has left the door open for the center-half ahead of his first match in charge of La Roja against Norway in their Euro 2024 qualifier in March.

 "Making a selection is a very long process.
 First, we started by controlling all the Spanish players, then we reduced it to 70 or 80 players, which is six or seven players per position, and then we reduce it more.